shyamgj1900/tp/docs/DeveloperGuide.md

 This cap calculation is managed using `CapCalculatorByCode`.
 It extends `CapCalculator` which stores the input modules and grades from user as a `CalculatorModuleList` in `modules`, which is a subclass of `ModuleList` dedicated for cap calculation.

-Once the command is given, the constructor is called to retrieve and store the modules from the input, then `CapCalculator#executeCapCalculator()` method is invoked for the calculation.
+When the command `cap code` is given by the user, the constructor is called to retrieve and store the modules from the input.
+After the object construction is done, `CapCalculator#executeCapCalculator()` method is then invoked for the cap calculation.

 In order to achieve these functionalities, the following methods from `CapCalculatorByCode` are invoked.

 * `CapCalculatorByCode#getInputModules(String input)` — which retrieves the module codes and grades from String input